How to Make Your Labels Waterproof [After Printing]

 Laser printing technology creates a more durable print, so there are a few more options for laser printer users.
 If you're looking for white, we have a white polyester that features a slight satin sheen.

 If you're looking for a more unique option, you can also choose from clear matte, clear gloss, and silver polyester.
-As the names suggest, the first clear is completely transparent whereas the latter is frosted.
+As the names suggest, the first clear is frosted whereas the latter is completely transparent.
 The silver, on the other hand, has a silver finish reminiscent of brushed metal.

 Once your labels are printed, here are two of our top recommendations for additional protection.
 Read through both options then choose the method that's best for you.